A New Approach to GraphMaps, a System Browsing Large Graphs as Interactive Maps: Introduction

-GraphMaps was proposed by Nachmanson et al.~\cite{Nachmanson15}, where they use multidimensional scaling to create the node positions.
-They consider at each level $i$, an uniform $2^i\times 2^i$ grid, where each grid cell is called a \emph{tile}.
+This paper focuses on GraphMaps, proposed by Nachmanson et al.~\cite{Nachmanson15}, that reduces clutter by distributing nodes to different zoom levels and routing edges on shared rails.
+Like the clutter reduction approaches, a primary goal of GraphMaps is to make the visualization more readable and interactive in the higher levels of abstraction.
+Nachmanson et al.~\cite{Nachmanson15} use multidimensional scaling to create the node positions.
+To distribute the nodes into zoom levels, they consider at each level $i$, an uniform $2^i\times 2^i$ grid, where each grid cell is called a \emph{tile}.
 The tiles are filled with nodes, the most important nodes first.
 While filling the levels with nodes, they maintain a node and a rail quota that bound the number of nodes and rails intersecting a tile.
 Whenever an insertion of a new node creates a tile intersecting more than one fourth of the node quota nodes or more than one quarter of rail quota rails, a new zoom level is created to insert the rest of the entities.
 The visualization of GraphMaps works in such a way that each viewport is covered by four tiles of the current level.
 This ensures that not more than the node quota nodes and the rail quota rails are rendered per viewport.

-Some systems render large graphs on multiple layers by using the notion of temporal graphs, for example, evolving software system~\cite{CollbergKNPW03,LambertBA10}.
+GraphMaps visualization also relates to the hierarchical visualization of clustered networks~\cite{DBLP:journals/tochi/SchafferZGBDDR96,DBLP:conf/apvis/BalzerD07}.
+We refer the reader to the survey~\cite{eurovisstar.20151110} for more details on visualizing graphs based on graph partitioning.
+There exist some systems that render large graphs on multiple layers by using the notion of temporal graphs, e.g., evolving software systems~\cite{CollbergKNPW03,LambertBA10}.
 A generalization of stochastic neighbor embedding renders nodes on multiple maps~\cite{MaatenH12}.
 Gansner et al.~\cite{GansnerHK10} proposed a visualization that emphasizes node clusters as geographic regions.
-However, all these approaches are different from GraphMaps with respect to the goals a GraphMaps system tries to achieve.

-\subsubsection{Contribution}
+\subsection{Contribution}

-The previous work on GraphMaps~\cite{Nachmanson15} focused mainly on the quality of the layout at individual zoom level.
-The construction followed a top-down approach, where the successive levels were obtained by inserting nodes incrementally in a greedy manner.
+The existing implementation of GraphMaps~\cite{Nachmanson15} focuses mainly on the quality of the layout at individual zoom level.
+The construction follows a top-down approach, where the successive levels were obtained by inserting nodes incrementally in a greedy manner.